AckerlyXu/heima/articles/virtual-machines/windows/multiple-nics.md

 You can read a complete example of [creating multiple NICs by using Resource Manager templates](../../virtual-network/virtual-network-deploy-multinic-arm-template.md).

 ## Next steps
-review [Windows VM sizes](sizes.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) when you're trying to create a VM that has multiple NICs.
+Review [Windows VM sizes](sizes.md?toc=%2fvirtual-machines%2fwindows%2ftoc.json) when you're trying to create a VM that has multiple NICs.
 Pay attention to the maximum number of NICs that each VM size supports.